karanthakakr04/devops-bootcamp-exercises/9 - AWS Services/chapter9-exercises.md

   - The `docker-compose.yaml` file defines a service named `my-app` that uses the Docker image specified by the `IMAGE` environment variable.
 It maps port 80 on the host to port 3000 in the container.

 - [ ] Task 3: Update the Jenkinsfile
-  - Open the `Jenkinsfile` in your project repository.
+  - Open the `Jenkinsfile` in your project repository, in this case the `9 - AWS Services/aws-exercises` directory.
   - Add a new stage named "Deploy App" after the existing stages:

     ```groovy